 Credit: @gynaegirl/Instagram & Alamy

-An expert is warning people to never wee ‘just in case’ before leaving the house.
+An expert is warning people to never pee ‘just in case’ before leaving the house.

-The average person urinates between six and seven times a day, according to the Bladder and Bowel Community.
+It’s estimated that the average person urinates between six and seven times a day.

 Depending on what’s happening in someone’s day-to-day routine, they may go more often than usual.